piersond/EDaH/README.md

 ###### Note: The terms harmonization and homogenization are often used synonymously across text and code in the repository.

-### Acknowledgements
-Work made possible by contributions and support from Steven Earl and Will Wieder (continuing authors and original co-authors of the [soilHarmonization](https://lter.github.io/soilHarmonization/index.html)  package and the [SoDaH database](https://lter.github.io/som-website/)), the National Center for Ecological Research and Synthesis (NCEAS grant supported initial soilHarmonization code development), Katheleen Lohse (project and funding support), Critical Zone Network Geomicrobiology project (project and funding support) and the USDA Forest Service Rocky Mountain Research Station (project and funding support).

 ### Changes made from soilHarmonization 0.1.0:

 - Simlify adding new variables to the key fiel.